Trump Administration Weakens Climate Plan To Help Coal Plants Stay Open

 "I believe this is the first rule in EPA's history that acknowledges the existential threat of climate change, but by the agency's own admission does absolutely nothing to stop it," McCarthy said in a statement.

 Obama's Clean Power Plan was far broader in scope, setting state-by-state goals for reducing emissions of planet warming carbon dioxide emissions.
-The rule let states figure out how to meet those goals, but made it likely they would close coal plants since they are the biggest emitters of CO2.
+The rule let states figure out how to meet those goals but made it likely they would close coal plants because those are the biggest emitters of CO2.

-By contrast, the Trump administration's ACE rule is more narrow and regulates emissions of individual power plants.
+The Trump administration's ACE rule is more narrow and regulates emissions of individual power plants.
 It will require power plant operators to make the plants more efficient and release fewer emissions per megawatt of electricity generated.

 The administration's aim is to give coal power plants a chance to stay in business longer despite market pressure from cheaper natural gas, wind and solar.

-Among those who've argued for a "within the fence line" approach to regulating carbon dioxide from power plants is the National Rural Electric Cooperative Association (NRECA).
-It represents more than 900 local electric cooperatives around the country and argued the Obama administration's Clean Power Plan would have disproportionately hurt small, rural utilities that are more likely to depend on existing coal-fired power plants.
+Among those who've argued for a "within the fence line" approach to regulating carbon dioxide from power plants is the National Rural Electric Cooperative Association.
+It represents more than 900 local electric cooperatives across the country and had argued that the Obama administration's Clean Power Plan would have disproportionately hurt small, rural utilities that are more likely to depend on existing coal-fired power plants.

 "This final rule represents a more flexible path forward that will minimize the cost to consumers and preserve the reliability of the electric grid," said NRECA CEO Jim Matheson.